Play (activity): Anji play

-While planning, experimenting, building and using the structures to play, the children have the opportunity to interact with peers, to think critically about what may work, to discuss the plan and organize the construction hard work.
+While planning, experimenting, building, and using the structures to play, the children have the opportunity to interact with peers, to think critically about what may work, to discuss the plan, and organize the construction work.
 The process is observed and recorded by the teachers and instructors without intervention, even in instances of possible risk.

 Before and after the two hours of play, the children have the opportunity to express their plans and discuss with their peers.
 After the play, they get the opportunity to draw, write or explain what they did.
 Then, they watch the videos recorded the same day and explain how they played and comment on each other's creations.

 Anji play is also called "true play" and its guiding principles are love, risk, joy, engagement, and reflection.
-This method of self-initiated and self-directed play is applied at the pre-schools (to children from 3 to 6 years-old) in Anji county, East China.
+This method of self-initiated and self-directed play is applied at the pre-schools (children from three to six years old) in Anji county, East China.